radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 The rest of this document begins a summary of issues with RADIUS, including showing just how trivial it is to crack RADIUS/UDP security.
 We then mandate the use of secure transport, and describe what that requirement means in practice.
 We give recommendations on how current systems can be migrated to using TLS.
 We give suggestions for increasing the security of existing RADIUS transports, including a discussion of the authentication protocols carried within RADIUS.
 We conclude with security and privacy considerations.

-As IPSec has been discussed previously in the context of RADIUS, we do not discuss it more here, except to say it is an acceptable solution for securing RADIUS traffic.
+As IPsec has been discussed previously in the context of RADIUS, we do not discuss it more here, except to say it is an acceptable solution for securing RADIUS traffic.
 As the bulk of the current efforts are focused on TLS, this document likewise focuses on TLS.
-We note that all of the issues raised here about the RADIUS protocol also apply to IPSec transport.
+We note that all of the issues raised here about the RADIUS protocol also apply to IPsec transport.
 That is, when the application is not in charge of protocol security, the application is vulnerable to transport misconfigurations or attacks.

 ### A Comment on Specifications